A unified model for the co-evolution of galaxies and their circumgalactic medium: the relative roles of turbulence and atomic cooling physics: Discussion

 SAMs include many more physical processes than both bathtub models and our new approach such as satellite orbital dynamics and gas stripping, merger-induced starbursts, recycling of halo outflows back into the CGM, growth of and feedback from supermassive black holes, multiphase ISM partitioning and galaxy structural evolution \citep[see][for a recent review]{somervilledave15}.
 It is possible that including some of these additional processes could affect the thermodynamic evolution of the CGM within our new framework.
 For example, the extra energy injected into the CGM from winds and turbulence stirred by satellites and black holes could affect the nature of our CGM phase transition, especially in more massive halos.
-And while the standard SAM treatment of many of these physical processes may itself be subject to uncertainties, we expect our new CGM model to integrate naturally within the foundation of existing SAMs.
-Indeed, we intend for the new model presented in this work to become the backbone of a next-generation SAM that we ourselves are building to which many of the aforementioned uncertain physical processes will be added in piece by piece.
+And while the standard SAM treatment of many of these extra physical processes may itself be subject to uncertainties, we expect our new CGM model to integrate naturally within the foundation of existing SAMs.
+Furthermore, \citet{pandya20} showed that existing CGM prescriptions in some SAMs can predict dramatically different CGM properties compared to simulations like FIRE-2 (e.g., orders of magnitude lower CGM masses for dwarfs in their Figure 6).
+Even though our new model shows its own discrepancies relative to FIRE-2, it is an improvement over previous approaches and it follows the overall trends of the simulations.
+We therefore intend for the new model presented in this work to become the backbone of a next-generation SAM that we ourselves are building to which many of the aforementioned uncertain physical processes will be added in piece by piece.